-The analyses reported in this document support the conclusion that smoke from wildfires impacted ozone concentrations in Clark County, Nevada, on the event days of July 14-17, 2018.
+The analyses reported in this document support the conclusion that smoke from wildfires impacted ozone concentrations in Clark County, Nevada, on the event days of July 25-27, 2018.
 Specifically, this document has used the following evidence to demonstrate the exceptional event:

-- Statistical analyses of the monitoring data compared to historical concentrations support the conclusion of unusual and above-normal historical concentrations at monitoring sites. - Visible ground imagery and HMS smoke analyses support the conclusion that smoke was transported to LVV monitoring sites. - Backward trajectories support the conclusion of transport of smoke from wildfires to LVV monitoring sites. - Enhanced ground measurements of wildfire plume components (PM{2.5}, NO2, and CO) and OC/EC ratios support the conclusion that ozone concentrations at LVV monitoring sites were impacted by smoke from wildfires. - Aerosols in vertical profile and sounding data support the conclusion that smoke was mixed down to the surface in Clark County. - Comparisons with non-event concentrations and GAM statistical modeling support the conclusion that ozone concentrations in Clark County were well above typical summer concentrations.
+- Statistical analyses of the monitoring data compared to historical concentrations support the conclusion of unusual and above-normal historical concentrations at monitoring sites. - Visible satellite imagery shows the spread of wildfire plumes into the LVV. - Backward trajectories support the conclusion of transport of smoke from wildfires to LVV monitoring sites. - Enhanced ground measurements of wildfire plume components (PM{2.5}, NO2, and CO), levoglucosan, and OC/EC ratios support the conclusion that ozone concentrations at LVV monitoring sites were impacted by smoke from wildfires. - Aerosols in vertical profile and sounding data support the conclusion that smoke was mixed down to the surface in Clark County. - Comparisons with non-event concentrations and GAM statistical modeling support the conclusion that ozone concentrations in Clark County were well above typical summer concentrations.

-Based on the evidence presented in this package, the wildfires on July 14-17, 2018, in Clark County were natural events and unlikely to recur.
+Based on the evidence presented in this package, the wildfires on July 25-27, 2018, in Clark County were natural events and unlikely to recur.
 The analyses described satisfy the clear causal relationship criterion for recognition as an exceptional event.
-Based on this evidence, DES requests that EPA exclude the data recorded at the Green Valley, Joe Neal, Walter Johnson, and Paul Meyer monitors on July 14-17, 2018 from use for regulatory determinations.
+Based on this evidence, DES requests that EPA exclude the data recorded at Green Valley, Joe Neal, Walter Johnson, and Paul Meyer on July 25-26, 2018, and the data recorded at the Paul Meyer, Walter Johnson, and Joe Neal monitors on July 27, 2018, from use for regulatory determinations.